siemens/puppet-pam_pkcs11/README.md

 ```

 Handling CA certificates is more difficult, because they are stored differently
-depending on the cryptographic backend.
+depending on the cryptographic back-end.
 The most common back-end
 options are NSS and OpenSSL.
 Unfortunately, this module does not currently
 support NSS database storage.
 See the [Limitations section](#limitations)
 below for more details.

 For Debian-based systems, the parameters `ca_dir_source` and
 `ca_dir_sourceselect` provide a way to specify CA file sources for the OpenSSL
-hash dir back-end.
+hash directory back-end.
 The parameters are simply passed on to a Puppet file
 resource, as `source` and `sourceselect` with the caveat that `ca_source_dir`
 has to be an array of strings.
 See the Puppet documentation about the
 [file](https://puppet.com/docs/puppet/7/types/file.html) resource for more